tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 ## Evaluation method

-Use obstacle_segmentation.launch.py to evaluate.
+The obstacle segmentation evaluation is executed by launching the `obstacle_segmentation.launch.py` file.
-When launch is launched, the following is executed and evaluated.
+Launching the file executes the following steps:

-1. launch C++ evaluation node, Python evaluation node, logging_simulator.launch, and ros2 bag play
+1. Launch C++ evaluation node, Python evaluation node, launch `logging_simulator.launch` file, and execute `ros2 bag play` command.
-2. autoware receives sensor data output from bag and outputs /perception/obstacle_segmentation/pointcloud
+2. Autoware receives sensor data output from input rosbag and outputs `/perception/obstacle_segmentation/pointcloud` topic.
-3. evaluation node of C++ subscribe /perception/obstacle_segmentation/pointcloud and calculate polygon of non-detection area at the time of header
+3. The C++ evaluation node subscribes `/perception/obstacle_segmentation/pointcloud` topic and calculates the polygon of the non-detection area at the time specified in the header.
-4. publish polygon of non-detected area and pointcloud to /driving_log_replayer/obstacle_segmentation/input
+4. The non-detection area polygon along with a pointcloud is published to `/driving_log_replayer/obstacle_segmentation/input` topic.
-5. Python evaluation node subscribe /driving_log_replayer/obstacle_segmentation/input and evaluate it using perception_eval in callback.
-Record the results in a file.
+5. Python evaluation node subscribes `/driving_log_replayer/obstacle_segmentation/input` and evaluates data.
+The result is dumped into a file.
-6. when the playback of the bag is finished, launch is automatically terminated and the evaluation is completed.
+6. When the playback of the rosbag is finished, Autoware's launch is automatically terminated, and the evaluation is completed.

 ## Evaluation Result